Four Wheels Two Wheels No Wheels

 # Drivers Challenge

 According to racing driver Damon Hill, “Monaco is the track that separates the men from the boys”.
 It is not hard to see why, as the circuit is widely known as one of the world’s most demanding.
 To succeed at Monaco, it is not enough to be good: excellence is the only thing that gets the drivers through each of the track’s 78 turns.
 A cool head is everything on a circuit where overtaking other challengers is an extremely difficult maneuver.
-This year, young Monacan driver Charles Leclerc will be competing for Team Ferrari.
-The event will be a rite of passage for this local boy, who undoubtedly dreams of being handed the trophy by HSH Prince Albert II.
+This year, young Monacan driver Charles Leclerc will be competing again for Team Ferrari.
+The event will be an extra race on the clock for this local boy, who undoubtedly dreams of being handed the trophy by HSH Prince Albert II.

 # Iconic Corner